CLICK BELOW TO EXPAND

 3.9.
 No pre-existing video footage may be entered.
 You must film a video specifically for your AUSACA video entry.

 For example, “Hi, we are (group name) from (affiliation – if applicable) in (state/country).
-This is our video submission for (division) in Vocal Australia’s AUSACA Australian A Cappella Championship”.
+This is our video audition for (division) in Vocal Australia’s AUSACA Australian A Cappella Awards”.

 3.11.
 Videos must be uploaded to YouTube as an unlisted video (instructions can be found here) and the link to your video is to be provided in either your Application Form or by emailing us your video link by the closing date.

 3.12.
-Your YouTube upload must be labelled as follows: “Group name – Vocal Australia AUSACA”
+Your YouTube upload must be titled as follows: “Group name – Vocal Australia AUSACA”

 Groups risk being disqualified or having points deducted for any rule violations.
 Please read the rules thoroughly.
 Feel free to contact Vocal Australia if you have any questions beforehand.